mertbahardogan/escope/README.md

 - **Go 1.24.0+** - Required for building and running the application
 - **Elasticsearch 7.0.0+** - Compatible with Elasticsearch versions 7.0.0 and above (including 9.0+)
-- **Network Access** - Access to your Elasticsearch cluster endpoints
-- **Authentication** - Valid credentials for your Elasticsearch cluster (if authentication is enabled)

 ## Installation